Jean-Baptiste Lassus

 Jean-Baptiste-Antoine Lassus (19 March 1807 – 15 July 1857) was a French architect who became an expert in restoration or recreation of medieval architecture.
 He was a strong believer in the early Gothic architecture style, which he thought as a true French and Christian tradition, and was opposed to the classical Graeco-Roman styles promoted by the academic establishment.

 Life

 Early years

 Jean-Baptiste-Antoine Lassus was born in Paris on 19 March 1807.

 He studied at the Collège Stanislas de Paris, and in 1823 was given drawing lessons by Christophe Civeton.

 In 1828 he was admitted to the École des Beaux-Arts in Paris, where he was a pupil of Louis-Hippolyte Lebas.

 He left the school in 1830 and joined the architectural studio of Henri Labrouste.

-Lassus submitted a plan to the Salon in 1833 for rebuilding the Tuileries Palace to return to the original design of Philibert de l'Orme.
+Lassus submitted a plan to the Salon of 1833 for rebuilding the Tuileries Palace to return to the original design of Philibert de l'Orme.

 In 1835 he proposed restoration of the Gothic-style Sainte-Chapelle.

-He submitted a plan to the Salon in 1836 to restore the refectory of Saint-Martin-des-Champs Priory.
+He submitted a plan to the Salon of 1836 to restore the refectory of Saint-Martin-des-Champs Priory.